bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dorge.md

 ### Mathematical Profile (Excerpt):
 * Friedrich Dörge was born in Eickendorf near Haldensleben on 16 May 1864.
 * Karl spent the first five years of his life in Müllerdorf.
-* In 1905 the family moved to Seyda, a village in the district of Wittenberg, where again Dörge's father Friedrich was the local pastor.
 * Until he was thirteen years old, Karl was educated by private tutors.
-* From his father, Karl learnt religion, mathematics, history and German.
 * Dörge followed this route, enlisted for the army and he passed the Notabitur in Torgau in 1915.
 * In 1919, now nearly twenty years old, Dörge was able to continue his education which had been disrupted by the war.
 * Dörge's years of study at university had been difficult one since Germany went through a period of hyperinflation which made life close to impossible.